 Notes

-1 This is a compilation of the Criminal Injuries Compensation Act 2003 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 29 November 2013 of the Criminal Injuries Compensation Act 2003 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table